NelsonPython/CTF-misc/OtterCTF_vol3.md

 WIN-LO6FAF3DTFE-Rick aDOBofVYUNVnmp7
 ...
 ```
 ### CTF{aDOBofVYUNVnmp7}

 ## QUESTION 13 - Closure
 Using this password, can you decrypt Rick's files?

-I extracted the malware executable in question 11 and stored it in a file called,
+I extracted the malware executable in question 11 and stored it in a file called, 3720.vmware-tray.ex.0xec0000.dmp
-3720.vmware-tray.ex.0xec0000.dmp

-Perhaps someone already uploaded this to an online sandbox such as VirusTotal.
-Compute the SHA1 hash to check.
+I computed the SHA1 hash and checked whether it was posted on VirusTotal.
 Unfortunately, the SHA1 that I computed did not match the SHA1 computed in the original writeup.
 This is likely because the original writeup used procdump from Volatility 2 and I used psscan from Volatility 3.

 ```
 $ sha1sum 3720.vmware-tray.ex.0xec0000.dmp